ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/en.md

 As a group, **Advisors** are required to maintain:

 - **Communication:** Promoting transparency and maintaining good relations with not only the rest of the mapping/modding community, but also within the NAT itself.
-This includes things like making announcements, participating in discussions about proposals, asking/answering questions through surveys, and updating documentation such as the [Ranking Criteria](/wiki/Ranking_Criteria).
+This includes, but not limited to, making announcements, participating in discussions about proposals, asking/answering questions through surveys, and updating documentation such as the [Ranking Criteria](/wiki/Ranking_Criteria).
 - **Development:** Developing and maintaining tools and websites to help improve the ranking process (such as [Mapset Verifier](https://github.com/Naxesss/MapsetVerifier), [Aiess](https://github.com/Naxesss/Aiess), or [the NAT/BN website](https://bn.mappersguild.com/home)).
 - **Moderation:** Handling user reports and assessing inappropriate behaviour of Beatmap Nominators, as well as processing beatmap content reviews.
 This subcategory is a joint effort between the NAT and the GMT.
 - **Miscellaneous maintenance:** Included but not limited to: